kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

 ## Review and determine next steps

-- [ ] "enableActionListOnFavoritePanel"
+- [x] "enableActionListOnFavoritePanel" - removed
   - Renders Action List from API and plunks it into Favorites area above favorites
   - Looking rough right now in the original module
   - Probably going to remove and then return to it when implementing Actions tab natively
-- [ ] "hbEnableUpcastFreeSpell"
+- [x] "hbEnableUpcastFreeSpell" - removed
   - Based on discussion with the commission, remove this.
-- [ ] "hbSetFeaturesForUpcastFreeSpell"
+- [x] "hbSetFeaturesForUpcastFreeSpell" - removed
   - Based on discussion with the commission, remove this.
 - [ ] "defaultActionsTab"
   - [ ] Restyle as simply the Default Character Sheet Tab and put in Character settings